 Timothy Michling is the principal oboist of the Ann Arbor Symphony Orchestra.
 An avid performer, Michling frequently appears with numerous other groups throughout Michigan and the surrounding region, including the Flint Symphony Orchestra, Toledo Symphony Orchestra, Kalamazoo Symphony Orchestra, Saginaw Bay Symphony Orchestra, and the Michigan Philharmonic.
 Tim is also an accomplished woodwind specialist, and was a member of the pit orchestra during the North American Tour of Meredith Wilson's "The Music Man" in 2003-2004, playing oboe, English horn, flute, piccolo, clarinet, and bassoon.
 In addition to his work with students at the University of Michigan-Flint, Tim provides instruction as a member of the music faculty at Oakland University.
 Tim earned both his Bachelor and Master of Music degrees from the University of Michigan, Ann Arbor, where he studied with Nancy-Ambrose King.
 In addition, he studied with Allan Vogel at the prestigious Colburn Conservatory of Music in Los Angeles, where he earned his Artist Diploma.
 Tim also holds a Bachelor of Arts degree in History from the University of Michigan, Ann Arbor.

-Patrick Prouty is currently composing a piece for the UM-Flint University Orchestra in honor of Emeritus Professor Walker E. Fesmire’s generous establishment of The Chieko Fesmire String Instrument Scholarship.
+Patrick Prouty composed a piece for the UM-Flint University Orchestra in honor of Emeritus Professor Walker E. Fesmire’s generous establishment of The Chieko Fesmire String Instrument Scholarship.
 Music from Prouty’s CD, The Charmed Life, was recently featured in AMC’s television show, Breaking Bad.
 His fourth CD, New American Daydream, earned the Detroit Music Award for Best Jazz Recording of 2012.

 Joseph Wright is active as a performer and educator.
 He has appeared extensively over the years with artists such as Natalie Cole, Peter Duchin, Bob Hope, Robert Klein, Andy Narell, Martha Reeves, The Four Tops, The Temptations, as well as The Glenn Miller and Nelson Riddle Orchestras.
 He also performs regularly with the UM-Flint Faculty Jazz Ensemble.
 Wright has appeared many times at the Detroit Jazz Festival, including performances with both local and nationally known jazz artists.